JoeHEZHAO/Spatiotemporal-Residual-Propagation/README.md

 - BIT: https://sites.google.com/site/alexkongy/software
 - UCF101: https://www.crcv.ucf.edu/data/UCF101.php

-For dataset loading and preparation, we modify code from tsn (https://github.com/yjxiong/tsn-pytorch/blob/master/dataset.py) for every dataset and the modified version are locating in each sub-folder.
+For dataset loading and augmenting, we modify code from tsn (https://github.com/yjxiong/tsn-pytorch/blob/master/dataset.py) for every dataset and the modified version are locating in each sub-folder.

 # Pretraining Process: